Want to know if you’re cut out as a homesteader?

 - You believe all food scraps are useful for the garden.

-- You know that anything that can be foraged should be foraged.
+- You know that anything that can be foraged should have foraged.
 Which can also reduce the grocery bill and most green things were meant to be eaten anyways.

 - You own work/outdoor clothes, and there are more of them than dress-up clothes.